 Net loss per share attributable to common stockholders, basic and diluted

-Weighted average shares used to compute basic and diluted net loss per share attributable
+Weighted average shares used to compute basic and diluted net loss per share attributable to common stockholders

 Timothy McCarthy, CFA